Congratulations on Class of 2014!

 People working with neighbors to help make the community a safer place.

-Partners receive 40 hours of classroom training.
-All training is conducted by Lodi Police Department Staff.
+Partners receive 40 hours of classroom training, in addition to recurring monthly training.
+All training is conducted by Lodi Police Department staff.
 Topics include:

 - Gangs and narcotics